bdd/.emacs.d/README.md

 Almost all packages are sourced from [MELPA](http://melpa.milkbox.net/) repository.
 At first launch they will be downloaded and installed.

-The only exception is the latest version of `org-mode'.
+The only exception is the latest version of `org-mode`.
 Emacs ships with an older version of so you need to manually install from `list-packages' menu.